CHump7/data/README.md

 ## To delete a node and its children, you can call the queue_free() function
 # Refactoring
 ## Reworking a scene or a script to allow adding new features is a common task in programming and game development.
 We call this refactoring.
+# remote scene tree
+## The remote scene tree is a tool that allows you to inspect the nodes in your running game.